2nd Annual A Voice for David 5k

 -Post race refreshments

--50/50 raffle tickets & silent auction (raffle includes a Murano Glass Necklace & Earring Set)
+-50/50 raffle tickets & silent auction (including a Lovely Pearl Necklace & Earring set!)

 -Overall male/female winners